About the Charlestown Township Trustee and Office

 Trustee Tom Kendrick

-In November, 2014 Tom Kendrick was elected to his first term as Charlestown Township Trustee.
-He is a 1978 graduate of Charlestown High School and a graduate of Indiana University Southeast.
+Tom was re-elected as Trustee in November 2018.
+He is presently serving his second term having been first elected in November 2014.
+Tom is a 1978 graduate of Charlestown High School and a graduate of Indiana University Southeast.
 Tom has taught in Greater Clark Schools for 28 years.
-He has coached wrestling at New Washington and Charlestown since 1978 and has coached cross-country, track and football at Charlestown.
-Tom owns and operates a small business, Nuisance Animal Services, that provides wildlife management and removal in the Southern Indiana.
+He has coached wrestling at New Washington and Charlestown since 1978 and has coached cross-country, track, and football at Charlestown.
+Tom owns and operates a small business, Nuisance Animal Services, that provides wildlife management and removal in Southern Indiana.
 Tom and his wife have two adult children.

 Township Advisory Board

 The trustee is assisted by a three-member Township Board whose members are also elected to four-year terms.
 Duties of the board include adopting the annual budget, serving as a Board of Finance and approving township contracts.
-In January of each year, the trustee presents to the board an annual report showing the receipts, expenditures, investments and debts of the township.
+In January of each year, the trustee presents to the board an annual report showing the receipts, expenditures, investments, and debts of the township.
 The approved report is then published in local papers for public inspection.
-The current Township Advisory Board consists of three Republican members: Robert Caudill, Frank Glover, Jr., and Mary Ann “Tudy” Willeford.
+The current Township Advisory Board consists of three Republican members: Robert Caudill, Dan Roberts, and David Abbott, Jr.